 Stage one - understand the role requirements

 Have you got what it takes to work in our Control Room?
 Take a look at our video (below) that talks you through both roles in detail.
-You must watch the video and read the notes below prior to completing any element of the recruitment process.
+You must watch the video and read the notes.

 Once you've completed this stage, please move on to the second - our pre-application questionnaire.